martinrombach88/martinrombach88/README.md

 I live in Jangi, South Korea.

-My portfolio is <a href="https://www.martinrombachdev.com/portfolio">here.</a> It is currently being updated.
+My portfolio is currently being updated.

 Read my resume and get in touch on <a href="https://www.linkedin.com/in/martin-rombach-0a67b266/">Linkedin</a>.